Cmdliner/Gamma/README.md

 ```

 ## BUGS
-- Invalid OTP in verification email
+- Invalid OTP in verification email [X]
+- Schema hasn't been registered for that model
 - validation does not catch "allowed values" errors in products upload

 ## TODOS